StarMade/StarMade/README.md

 What we need contributions for:
 * Naming of fields, classes, methods, etc
+* Documentation of all the stuff! (saving/writing ship files, map formats, etc)

 For opening sources in Eclipse:
 * Fork the project